Annual

 July 1, 2023–June 30, 2024

-At the Workforce Development Board of Ventura County, workforce is our only business.
-We help companies find, train, and retain the right employees for their workforce.
+At the Workforce Development Board of Ventura County, strengthening and growing our workforce is our business.
+We help companies find, train, and retain the right employees for what they need to be successful.
 In addition, our no-cost services help residents secure quality jobs to become economically self-sufficient.
 Through our work and that of our regional partners, we are working to strengthen a community by connecting businesses to the talent they need and talent to the jobs they seek.
 In Program Year 2023–2024 (July 1, 2023 – June 30, 2024), we enrolled more than 1,700 job seekers through 17 programs.

-In Program Year 2023-2024, the Workforce Development Board of Ventura County created the below SMARTIE (Strategic, Measurable, Ambitious, Realistic, Time-bound, Inclusive, and Equitable) Goals to accomplish in the next two years:
+In Program Year 2023-2024, the Workforce Development Board of Ventura County created the following SMARTIE (Strategic, Measurable, Ambitious, Realistic, Time-bound, Inclusive, and Equitable) Goals to accomplish in the next two years:

-• Convene a regional work-based-learning workforce summit that brings employers and education/training providers together to align their strategies and develop trainings that meet employer demand (Unify and align siloed and fragmented existing strategies.)
+• Convene a regional work-based-learning workforce summit that brings employers and education/training providers together to align their strategies and develop trainings that meet employer demand.

 • Strengthen operational supports for job seekers with barriers to employment by diversifying funding, implementing protocols, and building partnerships.